Add To Favorites

 Pretty purses and bulging backpacks and all around us!
 Design a distinctive bag with special features to accommodate a specific purpose.
 Sculpt your designer bag using Crayola® Model Magic® Modeling Material!

 Flatten a small handful of Model Magic on a hard surface, like a table.
-You can also flatten Model Magic with a rolling pin or by gently rolling a Crayola Classic Marker over it.
+You can also flatten Model Magic with a rolling pin or by gently rolling a Crayola Washable Marker over it.
 Mold or use scissors to carefully cut the flattened Model Magic into pieces slightly larger than the armature.
 Drape the pieces over the armature like fabric to form the front, sides, and back of the bag.
 Model Magic that is fresh from the pack will stick to itself.
 Dried pieces can be glued together.

-Enhance your bag with designer features!
+Bags can be enhanced with designer features!
 Roll long, thin snakes with Model Magic, and twist or braid them together to add an attractive accent over the seams of a purse.
 For a stitched look, attach a very thin Model Magic snake to the bag and press into it with the tip of toothpick.
 Make quilted textures by pressing tools, like a craft stick or fork, into the Model Magic.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho